awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 OpsCenter is also integrated with Amazon CloudWatch Application Insights for \.NET and SQL Server\.
 This means you can automatically create OpsItems for problems detected in your applications\.

-Operations engineers and IT professionals can create, view, and edit OpsItems by using the OpsCenter page in the AWS Systems Manager console, public API actions, the AWS CLI, AWS Tools for Windows PowerShell, or the AWS SDKs\.
+Operations engineers and IT professionals can create, view, and edit OpsItems by using the OpsCenter page in the AWS Systems Manager console, public API actions, the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDKs\.
 OpsCenter public API actions also enable you to integrate OpsCenter with your case management systems and health dashboards\.

 ## How can OpsCenter benefit my organization?<a name="OpsCenter-learn-more-benefits"></a>